The Second Law of Thermodynamics says, “things in a closed system go from order to disorder unless energy is put into the system to keep the order.”

 - We build a house with a beautiful garden, only to find that we will have to do repairs to the home, and much work is needed to keep the weeds out of the garden and grass cut, etc.

-- The Sun will power our planet for another few billion years, and then it will die.
+- The Sun will power our planet for another few billion years, and then die.
 Long before the Sun dies, the Earth will get destroyed.

 - Even our universe will “run down” in 15 billion or so more years.